-Figure 5 shows that the 3 M{\odot} models allow for an overall dilution factor between 0.5 and 1.5 dex.
-This dilution factor corresponds to a horizontal shift of the model predictions.
-If we assume for simplicity that the accreted material is mixed with an envelope mass of roughly 2 M{\odot} , this dilution factor translates into roughly 0.7 to 0.07 M{\odot} that need to be accreted from the primary star.
-The 1.5 M{\odot} models instead only allow for a dilution factor around 0.5 dex, which translates in 0.3 M{\odot} of accreted mass, considering this time an envelope of 1 M{\odot} .
-The 4 M{\odot} Monash models computed with $M{\rm mix} = 1 \times 10^{-4} M{\odot}$ produces a similar result as the 3 M{\odot} models, while only at low metallicity the FRUITY models of the same mass allow for dilution due to mass accretion.
-The predicted [X/Fe] values depend on the efficiency of the TDU, the mass loss, and the extent of the 13C pocket.
-These are the three major AGB model uncertainties, as a consequence the models cannot set strong constraints on the accretion process.
+the primary star.
+The $1.5\,M\odot$ models instead only allow for a dilution factor around $0.5\,\mathrm{dex}$ , which translates in $0.3\,M\odot$ of accreted mass, considering this time an envelope of $1\,M\odot$ .
+The $4\,M\odot$ Monash models computed with $M\mathrm{mix}=1\times10^{-4}\,M\odot$ produce a similar result as the $3\,M\odot$ models, while the FRUITY models of the same mass only allow for dilution due to mass accretion at low metallicity.
+The predicted [X/Fe] values depend on the efficiency of the TDU, mass loss, and extent of the $^{13}\mathrm{C}$ pocket.
+These are the three major AGB model uncertainties; as a consequence the models cannot set strong constraints on the accretion process.

-One the other hand, if we consider [X/Y] ratios where both elements are produced by the s process, the dilution due to mass transfer and mixing on the secondary applies to both the elements and in first approximation it is factored out when taking the ratios.
-For example, the [hs/ls] ratio has been extensively used as a direct measure of the neutron exposure τ in the intershell of AGB stars.
-This is because the relative accumulation of the s-process peaks is a strong function of the total number of available neutrons, represented by the total time-integrated neutron flux, or τ .
+One the other hand, if we consider [X/Y] ratios in which both elements are produced by the s process, the dilution due to mass transfer and mixing on the secondary applies to both the elements and in first approximation this dilution is factored out when taking the ratios.
+For example, the [hs/ls] ratio has been extensively used as a direct measure of the neutron exposure $\tau$ in the intershell of AGB stars.
+This is because the relative accumulation of the s-process peaks is a strong function of the total number of available neutrons, represented by the total time-integrated neutron flux, or $\tau$ .

-In Fig. 6 we combine the different possibilities of ratios between the first and the second peak s-process elements observed in the Ba stars by deC16 and compare them to the stellar models.
-We note that while the predicted [X/Fe] are calculated normalising to the solar meteoritic abundances from Asplund et al. (2009), the observations are normalised to the solar photospheric abundances given in Grevesse and Sauval (1998).
+In Fig. 6 we combine the different possibilities of ratios between the first and second peak s-process elements observed in the Ba stars by deC16 and compare these to the stellar models.
+We note that while the predicted [X/Fe] are calculated normalising to the solar meteoritic abundances from Asplund et al. (2009), the observations are normalised to the solar photospheric abundances given in Grevesse & Sauval (1998).
 For the species taken into consideration in this paper the largest difference is of 0.07 dex for both Y and Zr, which is comparable to typical uncertainties in the solar abundances themselves.
-Based on our error calculations the ratios computed using Zr show higher error bars than those computed using Y. The plots show the predicted final surface composition of the AGB stars, i.e., after the last computed TDU episode, while the mass transfer could have occurred earlier.
+Based on our error calculations the ratios computed using Zr show higher error bars than those computed using Y. The plots show the predicted final surface composition of the AGB stars, i.e. after the last computed TDU episode, while the mass transfer could have occurred earlier.
 The plotted ratios, however, are not significantly different at earlier times, as far as enough s-process abundances are present at the stellar surface to allow for dilution into the Ba star envelope.
 The main result is that the data trend of the s-process ratios increasing with decreasing [Fe/H] between 0 and -0.8 is matched by the theoretical trend of the models.
-This clearly confirms the primary behaviour of the main 13C neutron source.
+This clearly confirms the primary behaviour of the main C neutron source.